 The program does not offer case management or housing search assistance, but families are required to attend at least two one-on-one financial coaching sessions.
 At the end of each year, the family can withdraw up to \$500 of leftover funds for household expenses and, at the end of the program, the family can withdraw any remaining savings.
-For more information on the DC Flexible Rent Subsidy Program, please see this article from Urban Institute-Greater DC.
+For more information on the DC Flexible Rent Subsidy Program, please see this article from/left-subsidy-from/le